antronerds/r2-training-courses/docs/Finding_structural_variants.md

 *Not every cancer has determining somatic mutations.
 Using the full power of WGS data relevant structural variants can be traced also and linked to potential causes of disease*

-In this tutorial we'll introduce R2, the web based genomics analysis and visualization application.
-Throughout the tutorial an integrative approach to genomics data will be used.
+In this course we'll introduce R2, the web based genomics analysis and visualization application.
+Throughout the course an integrative approach to genomics data will be used.
 By combining sequencing data with expression data and vice versa new insights can be derived.
 Throughout this course we'll focus on data of the childhood tumor Neuroblastoma.

 We hope to show how R2 can be used to visualize and analyze your WGS data.
-As an example datasets from childhood tumors will be used.

 This resource is located online at http://r2-training-courses.readthedocs.io

 Introduction
 ------------
 Cancer is a very complex disease.
 Much more complicated than originally anticipated when the first mutations were found to be causal for specific cancers.
-During the lectures you’ve been shown how this works in colorectal cancer, where a well defined path of subsequently gained mutations leads to more aggressive tumorigenic cell types (the Vogelstein model).
+At that time, for colorectal cancer, a well defined path of subsequently gained mutations was found to lead to more aggressive tumorigenic cell types (the Vogelstein model).

   ![Figure 1: Mutation paths during cancer progression.](_static/images/TumorHeterogeneity_CancerProgression.jpg "Figure 1: Mutation paths during cancer progression.")